Thermodynamic formalism for continuous-time quantum Markov semigroups: the detailed balance condition, entropy, pressure and equilibrium quantum processes: Introduction

 We are interested in continuous time stationary quantum Markov process which corresponds to equilibrium for a quantum bath (interacting with a quantum system) under the action of a certain given Hamiltonian.
 Therefore, our results concern continuous-time quantum channels.

 In \cite{CaMa} the authors present a detailed study of a nice version of the detailed balance condition for a continuous-time quantum Markov semigroup on $M_n(\mathbb{C})$, $n \in \mathbb{N}$ (see also \cite{JPW}, \cite{FR} and \cite{Pillet} for related results).
 In Theorem 4.2 in \cite{CaMa} it is explained that the detailed balance condition for a classical continuous-time Markov Chain, with values on a finite state space, corresponds to the commutative part of the dynamical evolution of the continuous-time quantum Markov semigroup.
-Results of \cite{CaMa} are used here in an essential way.
+Results of \cite{CaMa} and the detailed balance condition are used here in an essential way.

-On page 75 in Section 9 in \cite{Kac}, and also on page 114 in Section 5 in \cite{Str}, for a classical continuous-time Markov Chain satisfying the detailed balance condition, a deviation function (which is a form of entropy) is introduced and a variational principle (in some sense a form of maximizing pressure) is considered (see expression 9.18 in page 76 in \cite{Kac}).
+On page 75 in Section 9 in \cite{Kac}, and also on page 114 in Section 5 in \cite{Str}, for a classical continuous-time Markov Chain - with infinitesimal generator $L$ - satisfying the detailed balance condition, a deviation function (which is a form of entropy) is introduced and a variational principle (in some sense a form of maximizing pressure) is considered (see expression 9.18 in page 76 in \cite{Kac}).
 We would like to extend the results obtained for the classical commutative setting to the non-commutative setting of quantum Markov semigroups satisfying the detailed balance condition as described in \cite{CaMa}.

 We will present a natural concept of entropy for a class of density matrices (see Section \ref{enter}).
-We point out that the dynamics of the flow in the set of matrices is encapsulated on the infinitesimal generator and the entropy we consider here is at the level of this linear operator.
+We point out that the dynamics of the flow in the set of matrices is encapsulated on the infinitesimal generator $\mathcal{L}$ and the entropy we consider here is at the level of this linear operator.
 In this sense, this concept of entropy has no {\it direct} dynamical content.
 Our setting is the quantum channel version of the classical ones considered in \cite{Kac} and \cite{Str}.

 After introducing entropy we will study a version of the variational principle of pressure and its relation to an eigenvalue problem for a certain type of transfer operator (see Section \ref{PPre} and expression \eqref{mamai6} in Section \ref{trans}).
 In classical Thermodynamic Formalism, the Ruelle operator plays this role.
 The Ruelle Theorem describes a relation of equilibrium states with a corresponding eigenvalue problem (see \cite{PP}).
 The Ruelle operator is an infinite-dimensional version of the Perron-Frobenius operator.
 The transfer operator we consider here is not exactly an extension of the concept of Ruelle operator.
 A density matrix maximizing pressure will be called an equilibrium density matrix.
 We will provide examples in Section \ref{PPre}.